milesj/web-lang/spec/types.md

     foo[0] = 123

-A range of values (slices) can also be retrieved.
+And a range of values (slices) can be retrieved.

     foo[1:3]
     foo[-1]